khafir/firewatch/README.md

 ### License
-This project is not licensed for use, modification, distribution, or monetization.
+This project is not licensed for modification, distribution, or monetization.
 See the LICENSE file for details.